cisagov/get.gov/pages/domains/domains_enterprise-mode-requests.md

 ---
 title: Requesting a domain in enterprise mode
-permalink: /help/enterprise-mode/domain-requests/
+permalink: /domains/enterprise-mode-requests/
 layout: layouts/info-page
-tags: enterprise-mode
-excerpt: Help requesting a .gov domain in enterprise mode
 sidenav: true
+excerpt: Requesting a .gov domain in enterprise mode
+tags: domains
 eleventyNavigation:
-  key: enterprise
+  key: domains
-  order: 3
+  order: 11
-  title: Domain requests
+  title: Enterprise domain requests
 ---

 To request a .gov domain in enterprise mode, you must be an organization admin or a designated requestor.
 Learn more about [roles and permissions in enterprise mode](/help/enterprise-mode/roles-permissions).